Sustainable water use strategy

 It's a fact that semiconductor industry in general requires water for production.
 However, at Infineon only a small part of the water withdrawal is consumed, whereas a large part is used for cooling purposes only.
 We consider as consumed water those parts, which end up in sewage plants where the water is treated.

-Water intensity is a KPI considering the annual revenue and the 40% of withdrawal water that is consumed.
-On the graphic you can see our water intensity, that is more or less stable despite the production fluctuations as our current water intensity per revenue is within the average of the last 5 years.
+Water intensity is a significant KPI considering the annual revenue and the 40% of withdrawal water that is consumed.
+This KPI is more or less stable during the last 5 years despite the production fluctuations.